 3. Mobile Health Technology and Apps

 Mobile health (mHealth) technology leverages smartphones and apps to place powerful health management tools directly into patients' hands.
 These applications enable individuals to monitor symptoms, track vital signs, receive medication reminders, and access educational content from anywhere.
+Crucially, these apps provide continuous self-management support, helping patients adhere to complex treatment plans and track their daily progress.
 By integrating mHealth into your patient engagement strategies, you extend care beyond the clinic walls and empower patients to take a proactive role in managing their health on a daily basis.

-When patients use apps aligned with their specific conditions, such as Glooko for diabetes or Headspace for mental wellness, they generate valuable data that can inform clinical decisions.
+When patients use apps aligned with their specific conditions, they generate valuable data that can inform clinical decisions.
 This continuous stream of information provides a more holistic view of a patient's health between appointments, facilitating more personalised and timely interventions, and strengthening the patient-provider partnership.

 Implementation and Measurement